aayushali/Javascript-coding-files/README.md

 - [x]  Binary Search
      * *This program accepts an array of numbers and returns the position by using binary Search approach.*

+- [x]   Selection Sort
+     * *This program accepts an array of numbers and returns by sorting them using Selection Sort algorithm.*